Banking Decoded

 The banking world,

 Most people interact with one part of banking their whole lives and never see the full picture.
-Here's what each division actually does — and why it matters.
+I've worked across four of these divisions over 10 years, in Nigeria, London, and Toronto.
+Here's what each one actually does, from the inside.

 🏧 Retail